nkontopoul/EFI-catalina-HP15ac136nv/README.md

 It has been tested and works fine with Catalina 10.15.7

 What is NOT working so far:

-wifi (I have used a cheap external usb adapter RTL8188CUS that works fine.
-Driver is included thanks to https://github.com/chris1111/Wireless-USB-Adapter) bluetooth
+ 1) wifi (I have used a cheap external usb adapter RTL8188CUS that works fine.
+Driver is included thanks to https://github.com/chris1111/Wireless-USB-Adapter)
+ 2) camera
-Radeon gpu
+ 3) Radeon gpu
+ 4) bluetooth

 How to install: